Birmingham Museum of Art: Art of Alabama

 Since opening in 1951, the Birmingham Museum of Art has collected and exhibited the art of Alabama.
 Among the earliest works to enter the collection were paintings by significant Alabama artists including the miniaturist Hannah Elliott and the landscapist Carrie Hill.
 Throughout its history, the museum has continued its commitment to the arts of Alabama.
-In 1995, it organized Made in Alabama, a groundbreaking survey of artistic production in the state during the 19th century.
+In 1995, it organized Made in Alabama, an exhibition of art made within the state during the 19th century.
 In addition to collecting the works of academically trained native artists, the museum has built a collection of folk art, including painting, sculpture, quilts, and pottery.

 Asian art

-The museum's Asian art collection started with a gift of Chinese textiles in 1951, today, with more than 4,000 objects, is the largest and most comprehensive in the Southeast.
-The collection hails from China, Korea, Japan, India, and Southeast Asia, featuring the finest collection of Vietnamese ceramics in the US, as well as outstanding examples of Buddhist and Hindu art, lacquer ware, ceramics, paintings, prints, and sculpture.
+The museum's Asian art collection started with a gift of Chinese textiles in 1951, and now has over 4,000 objects.
+The collection hails from China, Korea, Japan, India, and Southeast Asia, featuring a collection of Vietnamese ceramics, Buddhist and Hindu art, lacquer ware, ceramics, paintings, prints, and sculpture.
 Highlights include a rare Ming dynasty temple wall and Tang dynasty tomb figures from China; Jomon period pottery from Japan; and contemporary works such as The Grand Residence, considered by Chinese painter Wu Guanzhong among his most important works.
 Also, on long-term loan from The Smithsonian Institution is the Vetlesen Jade Collection of 16th to 19th-century pieces, one of the most important jade collections in the US.
 The museum has the only gallery for Korean art in the Southeast.